JanTilles/object-detection-labeling/README.md

 # Object Detection and Model Retraining Application

 ## Introduction
-This repository implements Python code for detecting and labeling objects in a video feed using the YOLO (You Only Look Once) object detection model.
-The application allows the user to select a bounding box on the video screen and press 'p' to record 10 seconds of cropped bounding box data for YOLO model retraining.
-After the recording phase, the code will prompt the user to enter a classification for the selected item, person, or animal.
+This repository contains Python code for detecting and labeling objects in a video feed using the YOLO (You Only Look Once) object detection model.
+Users can select a bounding box on the video screen and press 'p' to record 10 seconds of cropped bounding box data for YOLO model retraining.
+After recording, the user is prompted to enter a classification for the selected item, person, or animal.

 ## Key Features
-- **Real-Time Object Detection:** Utilizes the YOLOv8 model for object detection from a live video feed.
+- **Real-Time Object Detection:** Uses the YOLOv8 model for object detection from a live video feed.
-- **Dynamic Model Retraining:** Allows the user to label detected objects and retrain the model on-the-fly.
+- **Dynamic Model Retraining:** Allows users to label detected objects and retrain the model on-the-fly.
 - **Custom Object Classification:** Supports adding new custom classifications through video-based data collection.
 - **Automatic Data Management:** Manages dataset preparation, including image saving, label generation, and dataset configuration updates.
 - **Persistent Model Updates:** Saves the retrained model (`custom_yolov8n.pt`) for future use.